oomlout/oomlout_OOMP_eda_V2/SYMBOL/kicad/kicad-symbols/Power_Management/TSM102A/README.md

 NO IMAGE
-# SZKPOWERMANAGEMENTTSM12A > TSM102A
+# SZKPOWERMANAGEMENTTSM12A > Power_Management : TSM102A

 - ID: SYMBOL-kicad-kicad-symbols-Power_Management-TSM102A
 - Hex ID: SZKPOWERMANAGEMENTTSM12A
-- Name: TSM102A
+- Name: Power_Management : TSM102A
-- Description: TSM102A
+- Description: Power_Management : TSM102A
 - Long Link: [http://oom.lt/SYMBOL-kicad-kicad-symbols-Power_Management-TSM102A](http://oom.lt/SYMBOL-kicad-kicad-symbols-Power_Management-TSM102A)
 - Short Link: [http://oom.lt/SZKPOWERMANAGEMENTTSM12A](http://oom.lt/SZKPOWERMANAGEMENTTSM12A)